developer-friendly/blog/docs/posts/0011-fluxcd-advanced-topics.md

 Don't be mistaken!

-[This is not a comment].
+This is not a comment[^18].
 This is a metadata that FluxCD understands and uses to update the Kustomization `newTag` field with the latest tag of the Docker image repository.

 For your reference, here's the allowed references: